Now Accepting Blue Cross Blue Shield. Call Today!

 Substance Abuse in Overland Park, Kansas

-In Overland Park, Kansas, the issue of substance abuse is as real and prevalent as it is across the nation.
-Many substances are commonly abused, ranging from legal substances like alcohol and prescription medication to illicit drugs.
+Substance abuse is a serious issue in Overland Park, Kansas, just as it is across the country.
+There are many substances that people abuse, including legal things like prescription drugs and alcohol, as well as illegal drugs.
 Here, we explore the most frequently abused substances in Overland Park and provide relevant local and state statistics.

 Alcohol

 Alcohol is one of the most commonly abused substances in Overland Park and in Kansas in general.
-According to a 2019 report by SAMHSA, approximately 55.3% of adults in Kansas reported past month’s alcohol use.
+According to the Johnson County Department of Health and Environment, 17.4% of adults in the county were binge drinkers as of 2020, which is higher when compared to the state of Kansas as a whole.

 Opioids & Prescription Drugs